dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 - action
 - API methods

 This exposes a REST API (not completely strict).
-But you have a true REST API using API methods.
+You also have an AJAX REST API.
 Each method as it's own security permission, so you can control accesses at this level.

 The API methods take the same arguments as list, show, add, edit and delete, but return JSON and HTTP return codes